YOU ARE ABOUT TO LEARN A WAY to make a change in an industry that has long been in favor of a few élite in our society.

 Premium is allocated in two categories: the “common fund account” and the “personal fund account.”
 Your first annual premium will go to the common fund account.
 On your second year, 75% will go to the common fund and 25% will go to your personal fund account.
 The third year will be 50/50 and the fourth year will be 25/75.
 On your fifth year, 100% of your premium will go to your personal fund account and it is here where you build up your fund for your future benefit.

-If in any year of your membership you have an accident where you are at fault, your personal fund account is exhausted first before the common fund kicks in.
-Then you’ll have to start over.
-However, the allocation is accelerated in the following way: first year – 100% to the common fund; second year – 50/50; third year – 100% to your personal fund.
+If in any year of your membership you have an accident where you are at fault, your personal fund account is drawn from first and if it’s not enough, then the common fund kicks in.
+You will then have to start over.
+However, the premium allocation is accelerated in the following way: first year – 100% to the common fund; second year – 50/50; third year – 100% to your personal fund.

 Your personal fund account will also have the function of comprehensive coverage such as collision, property damage (other than cars), roadside help, towing, windshield glass, etc. You have the option of using your personal fund account or not.
 But any way you look at it, whether from your own pocket or from your personal fund account, it’s still your own money.
 Remember, this is only when you are at fault.
 If you are not at fault, your damages are settled through the common fund and nothing comes out of your personal fund account.

 MEMBERSHIP is open to all with a valid driver’s license.
+Remember that if you have a driver’s license, you have Driver’s Insurance.
 A minimal membership fee and the first annual premium is paid upon enrollment.
 Membership is lifetime.
 You can not be cancelled by the organization for any reason other than non-payment of premium.
 You can, however, cancel your membership voluntarily.
 There is a forced termination of membership for reasons of incapacitation to drive, move out of the country, or death.
-All reasons of forced termination qualifies for the money back guarantee provided there is fund left in the member’s personal account.
+All reasons of forced termination qualify for the money back guarantee provided there is fund left in the member’s personal account.
 Every member will know the status of their account as they will be given a record or a “passbook” similar to a savings account passbook.
-Paying your premiums is as easy as going to the bank to make a deposit to your savings account — which is literally true once you pass the first four-year membership.
+Paying your premium is as easy as going to the bank to make a deposit to your savings account — which is literally true once you pass the first four-year membership.
 Remember though, that the fund in your personal account is still insurance money which you can not withdraw or borrow from.
-The only time you can put it in your pocket, as mentioned above, is by voluntary cancellation of membership.
+The only time you can put it in your pocket, as mentioned above, is by voluntary cancellation of membership, or by any of the forced termination reason.

 The type of insurance to adopt can be a MODIFIED NO-FAULT insurance.
 The basic premise of a no-fault insurance as practised by some States may be adopted or modified to agree with the concepts described above.